tsgates/arch-wiki-markdown/wiki/Dell_Latitude_D630.md

 Installation
 ------------

-You can follow the Official Arch Linux Install Guide to get yourself up and running.
+You can follow the Installation guide to get yourself up and running.
 I did a pretty standard install, keeping the XP partition that came with the laptop as my company requires all work computers to have Windows on them.

 Wireless Networking
 -------------------